TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ## SEED
 The `SEED` model kind is used to specify [seed models](./seed_models.md) for using static CSV datasets in your SQLMesh project.

+## EXTERNAL
+The `EXTERNAL` model kind is used to specify [external models](./external_models.md).
+External models represent tables outside of SQLMesh.
+They are optional but useful in order to propogate column and type information throughout your models.